kubernetes-retired/poseidon/docs/design/README.md

     - [Poseidon Heapster sink design](#poseidon-heapster-sink-design)
     - [Poseidon/Firmament fault tolerance](#poseidonfirmament-fault-tolerance)

+**Important Note:** We would like to highlight one very important piece of information related to “Heapster” in this design document.
+Collection of real time resource utilization stats using Heapster is no longer supported any more as Heapster has been deprecated.
+Initially, we had this functionality available in order to provide support for real-time resource utilization based scheduling within Poseidon/Firmament.
+We are planning to switch to “metrics-server” in the future, which works conceptually similar to how Heapster works.
+In the meanwhile, we are leaving Heapster related information in the design document in order to conceptually demonstrate how real-time resource utilization based Poseidon/Firmament scheduling works.
+Currently, in the absence of real-time metrics information, Poseidon/Firmament scheduler relies on static resource reservation information defined as part of Pod specifications

 # Overview
 Poseidon is the Firmament scheduler integration for Kubernetes.
 Firmament models workloads and clusters as flow networks and runs min-cost flow optimizations over these networks to make scheduling decisions.
 In this document, we describe how Firmament’s flow-based scheduling works and how it differs from pod-by-pod schedulers, highlight the advantages it offers over the default Kubernetes scheduler, and discuss the architecture of Poseidon, our Kubernetes integration.
 ## Pod-by-pod scheduling